-Pain is usually localized to the small finger side of the wrist, although in some cases the pain can be more diffuse.
+Pain from a TFCC tear is usually localized to the small finger side of the wrist, although in some cases the pain can be more diffuse.
 It is usually aggravated by any type of forearm rotation.
 Sometimes, patients may feel instability or catching inside the joint.
-Tears are diagnosed by a combination of history, clinical testing and MRI usually with contrast.
-There are different grades of tears, but treatment usually begins conservatively with immobilization and possibly cortisone injections.
-If the patient’s symptoms have not improved with conservative management or the patient is experiencing instability, they may be indicated for an arthroscopic TFCC debridement or repair.
-Please refer to our “Treatments” page for more information.
+Tears are diagnosed by a combination of history, clinical testing and MRI.
+Contrast is sometimes used during the MRI to help visualize the tear better, but this is not always necessary.

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.